cacklycrackle/dear-lacuna/README.md

 * Multiple keybinds per action
 * In-game characters for player interaction
 * Storyline and integration with in-game characters
-* Render tiles and sprites for each level based on tileset
-* Save / Load system for user progression through levels
+* Different puzzles for each levels
-* At least five levels
 * Variable vision radius
     * Allow player vision to increase with level
 * Music and sound effects